Alfama and Graça

 WHAT IT’S LIKE: Santos is a riverfront neighborhood known as a small “design district” due to its home décor shops and Lapa is the embassy quarter, home to large mansions.

-WHO LIVES HERE: Middle class in Santos, upper class (“old money”) in Lapa.
+WHO LIVES HERE: Middle class in Santos, upper class (“old money”) in Lapa -- and queen of pop Madonna when she moved to Lisbon.

 POSITIVES: Quiet residential area.
 Condominiums in Lapa are of high standards.